DirectOutput/DirectOutput/Documentation/90_Credits.md

 ﻿Credits
 =======

-The implementation of this framework would not have possible without the work and help of some other people.
-I'd like to thank the following persons and companies to support this project:
+The implementation of this framework would not have been possible without the work and help of some other people.
+I'd like to thank the following persons and companies for their support of this project:

 B2S Direct BackglassServer
 --------------------------
 Many thanks to Stefan/<a href="http://www.vpforums.org/index.php?showuser=57523">Herweh</a> for his Direct B2S-Server.
 Without his idea and his work I would probably never have come up with the plan to build this framework.

-Thanks a lot for allowing me to use the B2S.Server as a host for DirectOutput and for enduring me endless requests for features and changes!
+Thanks a lot for allowing me to use the B2S.Server as a host for DirectOutput and for enduring my endless requests for features and changes!

 \image html Herweh.png